 “He begins to understand that self-observation is an instrument of self-change, a means of awakening.” ― George Ivanovich Gurdjieff

 So, what comes first, observation or awakening?
 Look at it this way.
-If awakening depends on our ability to observe, everyone should be awake, but we know this isn’t the case.
+If awakening depends on observing, everyone should be awake, but we know this isn’t the case.

 Does it matter which we do first?
 Or are they both working at the same time?
 We know we can increase awareness through specific types of moving and seated meditation.
 These techniques are in the domain of what we call spiritual exploration.

 Anyone can learn to be more observant of their surroundings.
 The more aware you are, the more things you see when you observe.
 The tools of observation and awareness work together.
-Depending on how you categorize the observation tactics, they may also be part of inner work or spiritual exploration tools.
+How you categorize the observation tactics may also be part of inner work or spiritual exploration tools.
 As we become more aware, we can observe our thoughts.